OPCFoundation/UA-Java-Legacy/README.md

 ## Building the Stack
 As of 1.03 the project is a maven project.
 Note that these instrucrtions are for building the stack so that it works in Java 6.

+#### JDK requirements ####
 You need a Java 6 JDK that has the sunjce_provider, e.g. Oracle or OpenJDK (because of optional support for the sun jce crypto provider).
-In addition, because newest maven versions require at least Java 7, you need to also install it, or later.
+In addition, because newest maven versions require at least Java 7, you need to also install it (or later) too.

+The reason for requiring a version 6 of the JDK is that, while some newer versions of JDK have support for compiling to older versios of Java it is not enough to just define the ```source``` and the ```target``` arguments to ```1.6```.
+In addition a ```bootstrapclasspath``` argument needs to be defined (and pointed to a Java 6 installation) in order to use correct versions of the standard java libraries.
+Another option is using the older JDK version to compile by using maven-toolchains-plugin, which this project uses.
+It should also make this more future proof in case future JDK versions drop support for target 1.6, with JDK 9 being the last to support it (see https://bugs.openjdk.java.net/browse/JDK-8028563)

-Because newest maven versions do need at least Java 7, you need to setup a toolchain (the project uses the maven-toolchains-plugin which expect the following to be configured).
-Do this by creating a file 'toolchains.xml' in your .m2 folder (which exists in your home folder) with the following contents:
+Maven needs to know where your JDK 6 installation is.
+To setup this create a file 'toolchains.xml' in your .m2 folder (which exists in your home folder) with the following contents:
 ```xml
 <toolchains>
   <toolchain>